What is Baby Sling?

 For me, one of the most significant benefits of using a baby sling is having your hands free.
 My first daughter hated a pram with a passion, and she didn’t spend much time in it at all.
 I have to say, I am not a pram person myself, and our purchased pram was left pretty much unused for a long time.

-Other reasons I like to carry my babies are avoiding the hassle of getting prams in and out of cars.
+I like to carry my babies, avoiding the hassle of getting prams in and out of cars.
 Also having my baby very close is something I enjoy muchly.
 It is just the best feeling to have your baby so close, and you can keep a close eye on bub.
 When tired, baby only has to close eyes and fall asleep easily feeling safe and secure so close to you.

 In my experience, the choices for slings and baby carriers can be quite overwhelming, and, without the background, you don’t know what you or your baby are going to like.
 More than likely, many of us parents end up buying baby products we end up never using.